anachrocomputer/SerialHID/README.md

 Many early PC mice were connected via RS-232.
-Most had two or three buttons, but there was the Prohance Power Mouse 50 that had 14 buttons.
+Most had two or three buttons, but there was the Prohance Power Mouse 50 that had 14 buttons, and the Prohance Power Track 100 with a total of 40 buttons.
 Trackballs were interfaced that way as well.
 I have an A4 Tech WT-7P serial trackball that can operate in either "PC" 3-button or "MS" 2-button modes.